peterchettiar/DEngZoomCamp_2025/Module-5-batch-processing/README.md

 # Resilient Distributed Datasets

+RDDs (Resilient Distributed Datasets) are the fundamental data structure in Apache Spark.
+They are the backbone of Spark's distributed processing capabilities and provide the foundation for higher-level abstractions like DataFrames and Datasets.

+Key characteristics of RDDs:
+1. **Resilient (Fault-Tolerant)** – If a node fails, Spark can recompute lost data using lineage (tracking transformations).
+2. **Distributed** – RDDs are split across multiple nodes in a cluster for parallel processing.
+3. **Immutable** – Once created, an RDD cannot be changed, but you can create new RDDs through transformations.
+4. **Lazy Evaluation** – Transformations on RDDs are not executed immediately, but only when an action (like .collect()) is triggered.
+5. **Partitioned** – Data is divided into partitions, which Spark distributes across the cluster.

-RDDs (Resilient Distributed Datasets) were introduced in Apache Spark as a more efficient and flexible alternative to the **Map Reduce** model used in Hadoop, which was revolutionary for its time.
+RDDs were introduced in Apache Spark as a more efficient and flexible alternative to the **Map Reduce** model used in Hadoop, which was revolutionary for its time.
 To understand the need for RDDs would be to understand MapReduce and its limitations.

+## Resilient Distributed Datasets: map and reduce

 MapReduce is a programming model for processing large datasets in parallel and across a distributed cluster.
 It consists two main phases:
 1. Map Phases : Processes input data and produces key-value pairs